anyshake/homepage/docs/anyshake-explorer/E-C111G/advanced-operations/firmware-upgrade.md

 slug: firmware-upgrade
 ---

-This tutorial will guide you through the process of upgrading the firmware on the AnyShake Explorer E-C111G.

-:::tip
+:::info
 This tutorial applies to AnyShake Explorer **E-C121G** as well.
 :::

+This tutorial will guide you through the process of upgrading the firmware on the AnyShake Explorer **E-C111G**.

 ## Before Upgrading